declangray/Rogue-Electron/README.md

 6. All you need to do now is get the backdoored ASAR archive onto the victim system, replacing the original ASAR archive.
 7. Launch the application and you'll have a C2 connection!

+### Sessions
+Before you select a session there are a few commands you can use:
+- `sessions` will list the current sessions.
+- `use` to select a session (eg `use 0` to select session 0).
+- `help` to display the help message.
+- `exit` to exit.

+When a session is created, you'll see a message similar to:

+`[!]
+New session: [sessionID]`

+**Please note that session handling is currently in development.
+Sessions cannot yet be backgrounded, and there are several other issues surrounding them.
+It is recommended for now to just stick to a single session.**

 ### Commanding and Controlling
 Right now, the C2 is very simple.
 You can run any command that is supported by the OS the application is installed on (*most likely Windows*).
 There are a few extra commands: